-Additionally, the EB-5 visa is advantageous for international students from the UAE seeking to study in the US.
+Additionally, the EB-5 visa is advantageous for international students seeking to study in the US.
 It offers lower tuition rates through in-state eligibility, access to US resident scholarships and financial aid, unrestricted job opportunities during education, and eliminates the need for sponsorship.
 Planning ahead is crucial, and for those already on F-1 or H1-B visas, the concurrent filing option allows immediate living and working in the US while waiting for the green card.
 Overall, the EB-5 visa provides cost savings, financial support, job flexibility, and peace of mind for post-graduation prospects.

 Investment amount and eligibility